umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 1. Ability to insert links to files from the media library.

-1. The stored data should contain nesecary information to transer (Media-element needs to have UDI of the media-item stored).
+1. The stored data should contain relational information to ensure data can be transfered between enviroments (Media-element needs to have UDI of the media-item stored).

 1. The data should be posible to output as presentable HTML, without begin aware that the data might was parsed to be able to present everything.